• Cocktails

 It’s 5 o’clock somewhere.
 But not here.
 Do you ever get stuck in that pre-happy hour time at the end of a long day craving a cocktail?

-All you need is just two simple ingredients to make not-quite a cocktail.
+All you need is just two simple ingredients to make this mocktail with bitters.

 An overhead view of a cutting board with a bottle of bitters, a cocktail sitrrer and a stemless wine glass next to a bottle of club soda.

-Literally, this easy, almost mocktail is just club soda and bitters.
-There is a low amount of alcohol, lots of fizz but it will still leave you functional.
+Literally, this easy, mocktail is just club soda and bitters.
+There are trace amounts of alcohol and lots of fizz but it will still leave you functional.

 • A glass full of cold Soda Water (also called club soda)